Components of MES: Data Collection and Integration

 ---|---|

-Enhanced Traceability | Complete production tracking for compliance |
+Enhanced Traceability | Lot-level tracking supports compliance and recalls with full audit trails. |

 Challenges in Data Collection and Integration

-- Data Silos: Legacy systems limit visibility
+- Data Silos: Legacy equipment and outdated IT systems prevent smooth visibility.

-- System Compatibility: Integration requires custom development
+- System Compatibility: Integration often requires custom APIs or middleware, increasing costs.

 Best Practices for Effective Data Collection and Integration